Table of Contents:

 - In cyan, is the amount of time it took to complete the dungeon floor

-- In orange, are the names of the players that participated in the dungeon along with their individual titles, based on their performance (See the list below).
+- In orange, are the names of the players that participated in the dungeon along with their individual titles, based on their performance (See the table below).

 - In green, are the basic and prestige experiences you would receive for the floor.
 To the right of these is the average experience of the floor you will actually receive.